 “We made all the mistakes that can be made in a project and just moved on.”

-In 2021, Pille moved from the exciting world of service centers to Leinonen, one of Estonia's most prominent accounting offices.
+In 2021, Pille Reiljan moved from the exciting world of service centres to Leinonen, one of Estonia’s most prominent accounting offices.
 Exemplary talent never goes unnoticed, so she got to be in the role for a short year and a half.
-Pille was promoted to Director of Operational Excellence and Process Development in Leinonen Group and is responsible for all 11 countries - Estonia, Finland, Sweden, Norway, Hungary, Ukraine, Latvia, Lithuania, Bulgaria, Poland, and Kazakhstan.
+She was promoted to Director of Operational Excellence and Process Development in Leinonen Group and is responsible for all 11 countries – Estonia, Finland, Sweden, Norway, Hungary, Ukraine, Latvia, Lithuania, Bulgaria, Poland, and Kazakhstan.

 “It is important not to limit yourself to a program, country, or company – only this way can you grow.
 Accepting change and working beyond your comfort zone is difficult, but it is worth it.”

-Dare to go out of your way and distinguish between work and private life
+Pille Reiljan dares to go out of her way and distinguishes between work and private life

 “It’s a big part of one female leader’s life – to move up in my career and raise two young children simultaneously.

 One of the essential topics Pille values is work-life balance.
 “Through many years and perhaps not the brightest moments, I have realized that working life and private life are very different things.”
 She finds that work needs to be done during working hours and resting during time off.